jaycgreenwald/01-qr-code-component-fm/README.md

 ## Acknowledgments

 Thank you to Frontend Mentor for providing this amazing resource and to the people who created the resources listed above.

+Thank you to user @kjdeepak who answered all three of my questions!